dustywhite7/Econ8320/SlidesCode/14 - Multiprocessing.md

 The parallel version of this problem executes over 5x faster than the serial version

-- This was done on a 16-core processor
+- This was done on a 12-core processor (8 performance and 4 efficiency cores)
-- Creating too many processes (going past 16 to 32) actually started to slow the computations down
+- Creating too many processes (going past 12) actually started to slow the computations down
 - We need to be aware of the hardware that we are utilizing when designing parallel code

 ```python